petros8/petros8/README.md

 ### Hello!
 My name is Petros Karampelas.
 I have recently finished my degree in Eocnomics, and I am currently studying Mathematical Finance at Oxford.
 I am profesisonally interested in developing trading strategies through scientific methods.
-In my free time, I enjoy studying literature on monetary mechanics and financial plumbing, and self studying aspects of math which I find interesitng .
-Apart from work, I use GitHub to showcase my pet projects.
+In my free time, I enjoy studying literature on monetary mechanics and financial plumbing, and self studying math subjects which I find interesting .
+I use GitHub to showcase my pet projects.
 Any feedback is greatly appreciated!

 <!--
 **petros8/petros8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.